AckerApple/ack-reload/README.md

   -s, --start-page [start-page]		Specify a start page.
 Defaults to index.html.
   -v, --verbose						Turns on logging on the server and client side.
 Defaults to true.
 ```

+## Credits

+This package was originally a fork and pull-request of [reload](https://www.npmjs.com/package/reload).
+My [pull request](https://github.com/jprichardson/reload/pull/62) turned out to be too large for the reload team to adopt.
+My pull request is now it's own package published on NPM.

 ## License